|

 protection and automatic fire suppression systems.
 An add-on ceramic

-armor can be fitted, which provides protection against 14.5-mm
+armor can be fitted, which provides protection against 14.5 mm

 projectiles.
 Vehicles employed in combat zones are additionally